FishGoddess/goes/README.en.md

 BenchmarkAntsPoolTime-2: num is  999744, cost is 346.972287ms
 ```

-> As you can see, goes.Pool is 5x faster than ants.Pool which has more features, so try goes if you want better performance and less features.
+> Obviously, goes.Pool is 5x faster than ants.Pool which has more features, so try goes if you prefer a lightweight and faster pool.

 > Benchmarks: [_examples/performance_test.go](./_examples/performance_test.go).